ublue-os/bluefin/README.md

 # Finite
 **This image is considered Beta**

-A fork of Bluefin aimed at the KDE Plasma Desktop with more open tools.
+A fork of Finite aimed at the KDE Plasma Desktop with more open tools.

 > "Evolution is a process of constant branching and expansion." - Stephen Jay Gould